 Department of Commerce & Economic Opportunity Program

-Many school projects may be eligible for matching funds from the Illinois Energy Now Energy Efficiency Portfolio (EEP) Rebate program offered through the Department of Commerce & Economic Opportunity (DCEO).
-The Illinois Energy Now rebate program could provide the matching funds schools are required to identify prior to receipt of ISBE Energy Efficiency Grant dollars.
+Many school projects may be eligible for additional incentives on the purchase and installation of qualifying equipment from the Illinois Energy Now rebate program offered through the Department of Commerce & Economic Opportunity (DCEO).
+The Illinois Energy Now rebate program could provide matching funds.
+However, schools are required to identify those prior to receipt of School Energy Efficiency Grant awards.